gonum/website/content/post/word_ladder.md

 For additional fun, an extension that we can look into is the widest doublet, that is the doublet with the greatest number of solutions.

-Again, the [lazy implementation](/code/word_ladders/words-5.go) is beaten by the [eager naive implementation](/code/word_ladders/words-6.go).
+Again, the [lazy implementation](/code/word_ladders/words-5/main.go) is beaten by the [eager naive implementation](/code/word_ladders/words-6/main.go).
 ```
-$ xtime ./words-5 -n 4 </usr/share/dict/words >/dev/null
+$ xtime words-5 -n 4 </usr/share/dict/words >/dev/null
-769.18u 2.34s 210.60r 2170600kB ./words-5 -n 4
+769.18u 2.34s 210.60r 2170600kB words-5 -n 4
-$ xtime ./words-6 -n 4 </usr/share/dict/words >/dev/null
+$ xtime words-6 -n 4 </usr/share/dict/words >/dev/null
-663.70u 2.38s 157.56r 2059916kB ./words-6 -n 4
+663.70u 2.38s 157.56r 2059916kB words-6 -n 4
 ```

 For the record, the doublet here is "stow" and "dave", with 419 solutions.

-The full code for each of the word ladder programs is available from the links in the text or by using `go get -d github.com/gonum/website/static/code/word_ladders`.
+The full code for each of the word ladder programs is available from the links in the text or by using `go get github.com/gonum/website/static/code/word_ladders/...`.
 It depends on Gonum version 0.8.1 which added the `path.DijkstraAllFrom` function.

 *By Dan Kortschak*